bibryam/debezium-examples/openshift-demo/ReadMe.md

 INSERT INTO ADDRESS (ID, STREET, ZIP, CUSTOMER_ID) VALUES (10, 'Main St', '12345', 10);
 SELECT * FROM CUSTOMER;

-/* Wait here to apply changes after startic a Kafka client*/
+/* Obsever on the Kafka client terminal the change events from Debezium */

 UPDATE CUSTOMER SET NAME='Anne Marie' WHERE id=13;
 DELETE FROM CUSTOMER WHERE id=13;